Submodular Learning and Covering with Response-Dependent Costs: Tight approximation bounds for the generalized greedy algorithm

-In the previous section we showed that for learning objectives, the achievable approximation guarantee for greedy algorithms is characterized by $\sscr_\cost$.
+We now turn to consider general objectives.
+We showed above that for learning objectives, the achievable approximation guarantee for greedy algorithms is characterized by $\sscr_\cost$.
 We now turn to general consistency-aware objective functions.
 We show that the factor of approximation for this class depends on a different property of the cost function, which is lower bounded by $\sscr_\cost$.
-Define $\cmax := \max_{(x,y) \in \cX\times \cY} \cost(x,y)$, and let
+Define